se-edu/se-book/cppToJava/usefulClasses/stringClass/text.md

 <box>

-{{ icon_example }} An example of using escape sequences to printing some special characters.
+{{ icon_example }} An example of using escape sequences to print some special characters.

 ```java
 System.out.println("First line\nSecond \"line\"");